aleesteele/aleesteele.github.io/_posts/2024-04-10-third-space.md

 Third spaces haven taken many forms, and will continue to evolve as we do.
 They are coffee shops, community gardens, churches, mosques, synagogues, temples, co-ops, pubs, parks, clubs, music venues – even malls.
 ## The rise of digital third spaces and open source 'communities'

 From the get go, the internet operated as a kind of "third space" for many.
 It was an escape from the norms and values in life IRL ("in real life"), for better or for worse.
 Countless digital scholars have documented the cultures of digital life: from hacker communities, to forums, to dating apps and how they have affected our digital life.
+I remember the forums and digital communities I myself hung out on as a pre-teen, finding other pseudo-hacker-writer types on myspace and on forums, formative third spaces of my digitally-oriented youth.

-The free and open source software movements similarly emerged from one of the world's most famous third spaces: that of the university.
+The free and open source software movements similarly emerged from one of the world's most famous third spaces (or perhaps for some, a second space!): that of the university.
 As hardware, software, and services unbundled in the breakdown of mainframe computers, it was at the university that early computer scientists were able to reimagine an understanding of software that went beyond intellectual property and copyright to something perhaps more.

 In the years since, this way of working has expanded in scope and size.
 Open source communities are both vibrant and precarious ecosystems.
 They're also a critical infrastructure, as [this famous comic from xkcd defly illustrates](), and as Nadia Eghbal wrote about in her book *[Bridges and Roads]()*.
 As their important has become increasing visislbe, various funds to support their maintenance have emerged: from Mozilla's [DFL Infrastructure Fund](https://foundation.mozilla.org/en/data-futures-lab/grantmaking/infrastructure-fund/), to Open Technology Fund's [Free and Open Source Software Sustainability Fund](https://www.opentech.fund/funds/free-and-open-source-software-sustainability-fund/), to the Chan-Zuckerberg Foundation's [Essential Open Source Software for Science](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/).
 Fiscal sponsors like [Code for Science & Society](https://www.codeforsociety.org/) and [Educopia](https://educopia.org/)
 ## How spaces changed during the COVID-19 pandemic

 During the COVID-19 pandemic, our sense of spaces and the boundaries between them blended.
-For many, the COVID-19 pandemic was the first time that many jobs went online, along with most other services: from school, to doctor's appointments, to friendly catch-ups, to
+For many, the COVID-19 pandemic was the first time that many first and second spaces went online, along with most other services: from corporate jobs, to school classes, to doctor's appointments, to friend catch-ups and even parties.

-During my research with the OpenStreetMap community

-This .
-During my research with the OpenStreetMap
+During my research with the OpenStreetMap community, it was palpable how much the project operated as a third space for many folks stuck at home throughout 2020 and 2021 in particular.
+As I participated in remote monthly mapathons with [Missing Maps](https://www.missingmaps.org/), I became a regular contributor too, understanding that the project's role as a crowdsourced map had a much larger social function: for purpose, belonging, and community-building within the mapping community.
+As I began to participate in other open projects like Edit-a-Thons for Wikipedia and open knowledge communities, I witnessed these same dynamics at play.

+Of course right around the same time, we were also all witness to many discussions about how these blurred lines between first, second, and third spaces (that is: the home become a place of home, work, and recreation) was perpetuating a culture of burnout, and a shift in the culture of work itself.
+COVID-19
 ## Digital third spaces of open science and _The Turing Way_

-When I joined _The Turing Way_, the team based at the Alan Turing Institute was expanding greatly.
-As a part of people's roles at the Turing, many were required to contribute to the project that I was a part of.
+When I joined _The Turing Way_, the paid staff working on the project based at the Alan Turing Institute was expanding.
+As a part of people's roles at the Turing, many were required to contribute to the project that I was a part of as a part of their job remit.
+While 10% of their time was the number cited, the

+When I joined the team, I spent many hours thinking and talking together with my colleagues to ask them about what contributing to open source looks like in the context of their work: what would encourage t?

+I had been witness to the kind of collaborative and

 That's not to say that fantastic friendships can't form from collaborations, but rather that the